 Welcome to the online catalogue.
-This exclusive Live Auction features over 800 lots of historical memorabilia.
-Session I, Lots 1-407, will be sold live and in person beginning at 11:00 am ET on Monday, July 15th.
-Session I, Lots 408-826, will be sold live and in person beginning at 11:00 am ET on Tuesday, July 16th.
+This exclusive Live Auction features over 300 lots of historical memorabilia.
+All lots will be sold live and in person beginning at 12:00 pm ET on Saturday, April 12th.
 The auctioneer generally sells 100 lots per hour in numerical order per the catalogue.

-Session I (Lots 1-407) of the Live Auction is open for online pre-bidding until Sunday, July 14th at 11pm ET.
-Session II (Lots 408-826) of the Live Auction is open for online pre-bidding until Monday, July 15th at 7pm ET High Bids & Ceiling Bids placed during the pre-bidding period will be executed competitively during the Live Auction.
+The Live Auction is open for online pre-bidding until Friday, April 11th at 9pm ET.
+High Bids & Ceiling Bids placed during the pre-bidding period will be executed competitively during the Live Auction.
 It is not possible to bid online during the auction itself.
 Additional arrangements for phone & absentee bidding are being accepted at 610.524.0822 or firstname.lastname@example.org.
 Please review the Bidding Instructions for a full explanation of the bidding procedures.

 256 Welsh Pool Road | Exton, PA 19341